Hamdan bin Mohammed directs to raise the financial benefit allocations for people of determination to 70 million dirhams

 Within the framework of the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council and Chairman of the Supreme Committee for Development and Citizens Affairs, directed to increase the financial benefit allocations for owners of determination for the current year to 70 million dirhams.

-Hessa Bu Hamid, Director General of the Community Development Authority in Dubai, said: “Raising the financial benefit allocations for people of determination to 70 million dirhams will contribute to expanding the number of beneficiaries and enhancing their opportunities to develop their abilities and integrate positively into society,” stressing that one of the most important enablers of children from People of determination is the provision of appropriate rehabilitation, which often constitutes a financial burden on families, especially those who have more than one son or daughter of people of determination.
+The Director General of the Community Development Authority in Dubai, Hessa Buhumaid, said that raising the financial benefit allocations for people of determination to 70 million dirhams will contribute to expanding the number of beneficiaries and enhancing their opportunities to develop their abilities and integrate positively into society, stressing that one of the most important capabilities of children of determination is In providing appropriate rehabilitation, which often constitutes a financial burden on families, especially those who have more than one son or daughter of people of determination.

-The benefit for people of determination, since it was first provided about a year ago, has helped many children of determination to enroll in rehabilitation centers and educational institutions, after it eased the financial burdens on families represented in tuition fees, shadow teachers and aids.
+The benefit for People of Determination, since it was first provided about a year ago, has helped many children of determination to enroll in rehabilitation centers and educational institutions, after it eased the financial burdens on families, represented by school expenses, shadow teachers and auxiliary tools.

-Dubai is working to provide full support to people of determination, through a set of programs and policies that enable them to integrate into society in an optimal way, as active partners in the process of economic growth, by working within a unified framework that enhances the effectiveness of existing programs and initiatives, and contributes to the creation of new projects.
-According to a clear vision, aimed at increasing the participation and inclusion of this important community group and fully supporting it.
+Dubai works to provide full support for people of determination through a set of programs and policies that enable them to integrate into society in an optimal way, as active partners in the process of economic growth, by working within a unified framework that enhances the effectiveness of existing programs and initiatives, and contributes to the development of new projects, according to A clear vision aimed at increasing the participation, inclusion and full support of this important community group.

-Last year, His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum approved a new financial benefit for people of determination from the citizens of the Emirate of Dubai, in line with the integration and empowerment strategy adopted by the Emirate of Dubai for people of determination.
+Last year, His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum approved a new financial benefit for people of determination from the citizens of the Emirate of Dubai, in line with the integration and empowerment strategy adopted by the emirate for people of determination.

 People of determination who are citizens of the Emirate of Dubai benefit from the benefit, in a manner commensurate with their rehabilitation and educational needs, and are disposed of within the main services: joining an educational institution starting from the kindergarten stage to universities, vocational training centers or centers designated for providing rehabilitation sessions, providing a shadow teacher, and providing a presenter.
 Caregiver, personal assistant, career coach, or sign language interpreter.